r3w0p/bobocep/docs/source/section/getting_started.rst

 Producer
 ++++++++

-An action can be performed on the Producer before the specific actions of any complex events are executed.
-This action acts as a firewall.
+We might want to perform an action on Producer that has the ability to block a complex event from having its actions executed and being passed to Forwarder.
-That is, if the Producer's action returns :code:`False`, the :code:`CompositeEvent` in question will be *dropped* and not passed to Forwarder.
+That is, if the Producer's action returns :code:`False`, the :code:`CompositeEvent` in question will be *dropped*.

 For example, it might be desirable to *rate limit* :code:`CompositeEvent` instances.
 If a :code:`CompositeEvent` with name "A" is being generated every 3 seconds, but you only want *at most*